bahmutov/cypress-examples/docs/recipes/user-invalid-form-validation.md

 }
 ```

-Enter partial email into the field with `type=email` attribute:
+Enter partial email into the field with `type=email` attribute using `cy.realType` native events from the [cypress-real-events](https://github.com/dmtrKovalenko/cypress-real-events) plugin.

 ```js
 // we start without any error styles